Sarahandrano

 Sarahandrano is a commune (kaominina) in northern Madagascar.
 It belongs to the district of Antalaha, which is a part of Sava Region.
 According to 2001 census the population of Sarahandrano was 12,758.

 Primary and junior level secondary education are available in town.
-The majority 99% of the population are farmers.
-The most important crops are rice and vanilla; also coffee is an important agricultural product.
-Services provide employment for 1% of the population.
+99% of the population is engaged in agriculture.
+The most important crops in the area are rice,vanilla, and coffee.
+The service industry provides employment for the remaining 1% of the population.